 Sometimes a No is No, and That’s Okay Too

-As you keep having more sales calls (click HERE to read a blog all about that) and coach more people through their sales objections, sometimes the decision is still No, and that’s perfectly fine.
+As you keep having more sales calls (read more about how to close sales calls) and coach more people through their sales objections, sometimes the decision is still No, and that’s perfectly fine.

 A lot of the times, a No is because it’s not a right fit.